adityavinodk/energy_save/README.md

 ## OpenSource Contribution
 We would like the developer community to contribute to this project -
-- Add more useful datasets which provide a larger idea of the usage of the appliances at households
+- Add more useful datasets which provide a larger idea of the usage of the appliances at households.
-- Build a Neural Network model which provides feature extraction of each appliance
+- Build a Neural Network model which provides feature extraction of each appliance.
-- Provide visualitzation of the inferences made on the website through charts and plots Send Pull Requests and we shall review them!
+- Provide visualitzation of the inferences made on the website through charts and plots.

+Send Pull Requests and we shall review them!

+## Hackathon files
+All the files can be found in the `hack_files` directory.